 If the blog post is “10 questions to ask before purchasing a homeowner’s policy”, you could post one of the questions to get your network’s attention.
 A few weeks after the post goes live, don’t be afraid to share the link again.
 Chances are many of your followers didn’t see it the first time.

-“Social media is a part of our renewal strategy, so it plays a huge role in keeping in front of them along with providing a tremendous amount of data that we use to improve our customer experience.” - Chris Paradiso
+“Social media is a part of our renewal strategy, so it plays a huge role in keeping in front of clients along with providing a tremendous amount of data that we use to improve our customer experience.” - Chris Paradiso